dynamsoft-docs/license-server-docs/about/terms.md

 > NOTE:
 >
-> * Multiple browsers on the same device are counted as multiple devices since there will be a UUID generated for each browser used.
+> * Multiple browsers on the same device are counted as multiple devices since there will be a UUID generated for each browser.
 > * The same browsers accessing multiple websites with different domains is counted separately per domain.

 * Mobile Edition, Embedded Edition: A UUID represents a device with the same CPU id, OS id and MAC address.